paulstothard/document-builder/README.md

 └── source
 ```

 Simply edit the `source` folder to add content.
-Initially it contains input data for three sample documents (if `-e` is used):
+Initially it contains input data for three sample documents:

 ```text
 └── source